-Our Chimney cleaning includes a visual inspection of the interior and exterior of you chimney and fire place.
-We use the "bottom up" cleaning method which means we wont need to get up on your roof.
+Our Chimney cleaning includes a visual inspection of the interior and exterior of your chimney and fireplace.
+We use the "bottom up" cleaning method which means we won't need to get up on your roof.
 Another benefit of the bottom up cleaning is that we can see what is coming out of the chimney as we go.

 Air duct cleaning